sberdevices/vps-sdk-ios/README.md

 ### Mobile VPS

 To enable the mobile VPS mode, you need to select it in the settings `recognizeType: .mobile`.
-In this case, the neural network will be downloaded to the device, the progress of which can be tracked in the `loadingProgress` handler, if the model was not downloaded, or could not be initialized, the `failure` handler will report this.
+In this case, the neural network will be downloaded to the device, the progress of which can be tracked in the `loadingProgress` handler.
+If the model failed to download or could not be initialized, the `failure` handler will report this.
 ```swift
 VPSBuilder.initializeVPS(arsession: arview.session,
                          settings: set,